Health news

 Researchers find link between sleep loss, high blood pressure in women

-Researchers report a link between sleep duration and increased risk of High Blood Pressure — but only in women.
+Researchers report a link between sleep duration and increased risk of high blood pressure — but only in women.

 The study included 3,027 cardiovascular disease-free, middle-aged white men (43.5 percent) and women (56.5 percent).
 High blood pressure was defined as systolic pressure of 140 millimeters of mercury (mm Hg) and above, or diastolic pressure 90 mm Hg and above, or use of anti-hypertensive drugs.

-The researchers compared short duration (less than 6 hours) to mid-level (6–8 hours) of sleep and calculated participants’ odds of developing High Blood Pressure, while accounting for many potential disease predictors including marital status, income, education, physical activity, smoking and others.
+The researchers compared short duration (less than 6 hours) to mid-level (6–8 hours) of sleep and calculated participants’ odds of developing high blood pressure, while accounting for many potential disease predictors including marital status, income, education, physical activity, smoking and others.

 Researchers found:

-• Short duration of sleep was associated with a significant increased risk of High Blood Pressure in women compared to sleeping 6–8 hours per day.
+• Short duration of sleep was associated with a significant increased risk of high blood pressure in women compared to sleeping 6–8 hours per day.

 • No significant association was seen in men.